videosdk-live/videosdk-docs/flutter_docs/guide/video-and-audio-calling-api-sdk/run-a-sample-project.md

 AUTH_TOKEN = "TEMPORARY-TOKEN";
 ```

-### Step 4: Install the dependecies
+### Step 4: Install the dependencies

-Install all the dependecies to run the project.
+Install all the dependencies to run the project.

 ```js
 flutter pub get